derplayer/YuGiOh-DuelEvolution-OfflineMod/README.md

 	- Feel free to make an issue ticket for an broken card.

 * The deck editor doesn't show the trunk cards anymore?
-	-Press the button at the top right with the card trunk number.
+	- Press the button at the top right with the card trunk number.
 The filters are buggy.

 * I made a cool deck, can it be included in this mod?
 - Sure why not, submit it to this repo (the ydc file) and i will add it in the future as a community NPC deck.
 (Maybe even as an mini chibi NPC avatar walking on the game map with your nickname? haha)